Attend a Conference, Training or Other Event

 - Equal Justice Works Conference & Career Fair

 - Legal Foundation of Washington's Goldmark Luncheon and Mini-Conference.
 February 21, 2014 in Seattle, WA

 - The Society of American Law Teachers' (SALT) Trina Grillo Public Interest and Social Justice Retreat, March 21-22, 2014 at Southwestern Law School

 If you have any questions about the above conferences or other opportunities, please contact email@example.com.

 The Student Bar Association also offers financial assistance to attend conferences through an application process.
 Click here for more info.

-ATJI offers in-house skills trainings to students interested in engaging in pro bono work and developing their capacity as leaders committed to social justice.
+ATJI offers skills trainings to students interested in engaging in pro bono work and developing their capacity as leaders committed to social justice.
 Please visit our blog for the latest trainings offered through ATJI, the law school, and other organizations.
 Current offerings include:

 - Lawyering in a Diverse World Series: You can participate in a series of engaging workshops designed to create awareness and empower you with skills and tools on a variety of issues related to diversity, and ultimately give you the competitive edge for effective lawyering in our increasingly diverse and complex world.

 - Racial Justice Leadership Institute: Part of the Lawyering in a Diverse World, RJLI provides an opportunity for students to learn common tools and language for addressing and resisting systems of privilege and oppression